 Your overhead garage doors are likely the biggest mechanical device in your home.
 It is important not only in protecting your cars from the elements but also in guarding them (and your house as well) from burglars and intruders.
 Care in using your overhead garage door will guarantee its continuous function for years to come.

 A typical overhead garage door normally weighs four hundred pounds.
 Springs are installed to make it easier to lift.
-Newer models come in wood, steel, aluminum or fiberglass.
+Newer models come in wood, steel, aluminum, or fiberglass.
 The most popular choices nowadays are wood and steel.
 Owing to its natural look and affordability, wood is still a top choice, although it is not as durable as steel and requires more maintenance.
 To keep a wooden overhead door looking good, you have to paint over it several times.

 On the other hand, steel doors provide greater strength and security.
 Because of advances in manufacturing, you now get the same elegant wooden look even if your overhead garage door is actually made of steel.
-The best part is, there’s never any need for regular upkeep.
+The best part is, that there’s never any need for regular upkeep.
 A steel overhead garage door has its setbacks — it is not very easy to repair and is easily dented.

-Installing an overhead garage door
+Installing overhead garage doors

 Due to safety concerns, manufacturers recommended that those who want to do their overhead garage door installation themselves limit their involvement to periodic maintenance, allowing experts to do the installation and spring maintenance.